TheMastro-11/Tezos-Contracts/contracts/Auction/README.md

 # Auction
-This contract manages an auction where each participant knows only their bid and not the others.
-In this way, each contestant tries to offer the biggest amount because afraid of the other proposal.
-Also following this method an auction does not require a long time to be completed, once the time starts and all the bidders sent their money (usually in minutes through blockchain), the winner could be discovered minutes right after.
+This contract manages an auction where each participant knows only their bid and not the others'.
+This way, each contestant bids higher to have a better chance at winning.
+Furthermore, through this method an auction doesn't require long to be completed: once the time starts and all the bidders send their money (which usually happens in minutes through the blockchain), the winner is announced within minutes.

 There will be three actors: